chrisdchristo/capsule-maven-plugin/README.md

 ## Runtime Resolution

 To perform the resolution at runtime, the capsule will include the necessary code to do this (namely the ```MavenCaplet```).
 This adds slightly to the overall file size of the generated capsule jar.
 This additional code is obviously mandatory for the ```empty``` and ```thin``` capsules as dependency resolution is required.
-For the ```fat``` capsule, this additional code is only needed if some of the dependencies need to be resolved at runtime (so for example if you choose to excluded some, see next sections on this).
+For the ```fat``` capsule, this additional code is only needed if some of the dependencies need to be resolved at runtime (so for example if you choose to exclude some, see next sections on this).
 So for ```fat``` capsules that have all their dependencies embedded at build time and thus don't need any resolution at runtime, can be built without this additional code.

 To build the ```fat``` capsule without this additional code, set the ```resolve ``` flag to false.